Lisbon in 4 Days: everything you need to know

 The Jerónimos Monastery, a World Heritage Site, has the distinction of being the most visited monument in Lisbon.
 It is a spectacular complex made up of an impressive cloister and church and the national archaeological museum housed in its east wing.

 I recommend that you book your tickets to the Jerónimos Monastery in advance, as there is always a queue.
-Nevertheless, it is well worth the visit.
-The monastery is a Lisbon must-see in its own right.
+Nevertheless, the visit is well worth it.
+The monastery is a must-see in Lisbon.

 Book tickets to the Jerónimos Monastery